Here. We. Are.

 Relearning how to live in and create cultures that are connected to and responsive to our biophysical conditions has been the foundation of our garden-based program for children called Foodweb Education and the driver behind our latest offering for parents and educators called Here.
 We.
 Are.

-The Here We Are project is an offering for time and resource poor parents, carers and educators; a heuristic to carry in their pocket to bring point and purpose; invitations to engage in bite-sized, rigorously researched but non-academic content; inspiring and practical exercises to guide ourselves and our children towards an integrated and intuitive understanding of how life and our world works.
+The Here We Are project is an invitation to be present, curious and humbled by both the awe and challenges our children and world offer us in every moment.
+Here We Are is an offering for time and resource poor parents, carers and educators; a heuristic to carry in their pocket to bring point and purpose, presence and connection with our children and life; a series of invitations to engage in bite-sized, rigorously researched but non-academic content; inspiring and practical exercises to guide ourselves and our children towards an integrated and intuitive understanding of how life and our world works.

 As co-Founder of Foodweb Education I have now been working for over 20 years in ecological education, listening to and learning from my students and the gardens we grow together, as well as more recently, parenting my own two curious humans.
 The Here We Are project offers parents, carers and educators a roadmap for guiding children’s curiosity as we grow together.
 This is not a list of things we should and shouldn’t do but an attempt to acknowledge that the way we think needs to change.
 The roadmap I’m using to explore and catalyse this change is the phrase Here.
 We.
 Are.
 Alive.
 At this place.
 In this moment.
 Together.